karanraj9042/log-event-generator/README.md

 # log-event-generator
-This code is used as to analyze custom-build server logs
+This Java based Project is used to analyze custom-build server logs.